 This pecan caramel French toast bake is truly the perfect breakfast!

-- 12 slices Frech bread, cut into 1 inch thick pieces
+- 12 slices French bread (cut into 1 inch thick slices)

 - 6 eggs

 For the topping: